 Russell Brands/Fruit of the Loom.
 Russell Athletic, Fruit of the Loom and Vanity Fair Brands products.
 Russell Brands' compliance program is accredited by FLA.

 Gildan apparel and GoldToe socks.
 Gildan Activewear Inc.'s compliance program is accredited by FLA.

-Gore® Wear products (Formerly Gore Bike Wear® and Gore Running Wear® products).
+Gore® Wear products (Formerly Gore Bike Wear® and Gore Running Wear® products) and Sitka products.

 All apparel, including Hanes, Champion, Playtex, Bali, Barely There, Duofold, GTM, Gear for Sports, JMS, Knights Apparel, Wonderbra, L'eggs, Outer Banks and other licensed brands.
 Hanesbrands' compliance program is accredited by FLA.

 All HUGO BOSS’ apparel, shoes, and leather accessories producers.
 The HUGO BOSS brands include BOSS, BOSS Green, BOSS Orange, and HUGO.